syb0rg/Khronos/README.md

 ### Configuration & Installation

-You chould be located in the main source directory in your terminal.
-Change your directory into the `build/` folder (it should be empty).
-If it does not exist then create one.
-This will be where the final build will be housed through the building process.
+You should be in the main source directory in your terminal.
+Change into the `build/` folder (it should be empty, if it does not exist then create it).
+This will be where the final build will be housed.

-Run `cmake ..` and the configuation should begin.
-This will create a Makefile tailored for running in your specific environment.
-Any dependencies that you do not have will also be noted and flagged for downloading.
+Run `cmake ..` and configuation should begin.
+This will create a Makefile tailored for your specific environment.
+Any dependencies that you need will be flagged for downloading.

-Next run `make`.
-Any flagged dependencies will now begin downloading into their own special folder, where they will have to be configured and built so that Khronos can link to their libraries.
-Once everything has finished downloading and everything is linked together, the build should be complete.
-Now you can run `./Khronos` and the program should start executing.
+Run `make`.
+All flagged dependencies will download into their own special folder, where they are configured and built for Khronos to link with.
+Once everything has finished downloading and linked together, the build should be complete.
+Now you can run `./Khronos`.